MedicDat/init_screen/README.md

 You can change a lot of behavior and stuff surrounding the InitScreen class.
 For a complete list please see the InitScreen class.

-But heres an example of how to change the NavButtons:
+But here,s an example of how to change the NavButtons:

 ```dart
 class MyInitScreen extends State<MyHomePage> {